5G-ERA/docs/Middleware/architecture/readme.md

 This document describes the architecture used by the Middleware.
 How it interacts with other system components and backing resources needed like databases or platforms it is designed to run on.

-Diagram below presents a very high level visualization of the Middleware architecture.
+The diagram below presents a very high-level visualization of the Middleware architecture.

 ![middleware architecture](../diagrams/crop-architecture.png)